-It is not unusual for individuals who are thinking about filing an ethics complaint with ASHA's Board of Ethics to inquire whether they can file the complaint anonymously.
+It is not unusual for individuals who are thinking about filing an ethics complaint with ASHA's Board of Ethics ("Board") to inquire whether they can file the complaint anonymously.
 Or, in the alternative, to at least not to have their name(s) disclosed to the individual the complaint is about.
-These are fair questions.

-In my experience, individuals who want to file complaints anonymously want to do so for a variety of concerns:
+Individuals who want to file complaints anonymously may want to do so for a variety of reasons:

-- The individual they are complaining about may be a colleague at work and they are concerned that filing the complaint will be detrimental to their employment.
+- The individual about whom they are complaining may be a colleague at work and they are concerned that filing the complaint will be detrimental to their employment.

 - They may have a vague feeling of uneasiness about whether their allegations of misconduct have sufficient merit to warrant the filing a formal ethics complaint.
 In other words, there may be some lack of conviction about the information they have and their supporting evidence and that by filing anonymously believe they somehow remove themselves from those concerns.